MikeRiches/win32/desktop-src/direct3d12/windows.graphics.holographic.interop/nn-windows-graphics-holographic-interop-iholographiccamerainterop.md

 > The feature described in this topic is implemented in Windows 10, version 1903 (10.0; Build 18362), but the `Windows.Graphics.Holographic.Interop.h` header file is available only in the [Windows 10 SDK Insider Preview](https://www.microsoft.com/software-download/windowsinsiderpreviewSDK).

-Extends [HolographicCamera](/uwp/api/windows.graphics.holographic.holographiccamera) to allow 2D texture resources to be created and used as content buffers for apps using Direct3D 12 for holographic rendering.
+Extends [HolographicCamera](/uwp/api/windows.graphics.holographic.holographiccamera) to allow Direct3D 12 back buffers to be created and used for holographic rendering.

 Your application can use this interface to do holographic rendering using Direct3D 12 with minimal overhead.
 Nano-COM allows Direct3D 12 objects to be used as parameters for API calls directly, rather than by using a container object to pass pointers to devices and resources.

 The **IHolographicCameraInterop** interface allows your application to create Direct3D 12 surfaces that interoperate with Windows Mixed Reality APIs.
-It also allows your application to acquire surfaces for rendering, and subsequently to commit those surfaces before presenting a [HolographicFrame](/uwp/api/windows.graphics.holographic.holographicframe).
+It also allows your application to acquire surfaces for rendering, and subsequently to commit those surfaces as back buffers before presenting a [HolographicFrame](/uwp/api/windows.graphics.holographic.holographicframe).

-Your application manages its own pool of holographic buffer resources; it can create additional surfaces as needed in order to continue rendering smoothly.
+Your application manages its own pool of Direct3D 12 buffer resources for use as render targets; it can create additional surfaces as needed in order to continue rendering smoothly.
 On most devices, this will be 3 or 4 surfaces.
 Your application should start with at least 2 surfaces in the pool.
 Your application can dynamically detect when it needs to create a new surface by looking for failed attempts to immediately acquire surfaces that were previously committed for presentation.

 A buffer created by a [HolographicCamera](/uwp/api/windows.graphics.holographic.holographiccamera) object can be used only with that object.
 It should be released when the [HolographicCamera](/uwp/api/windows.graphics.holographic.holographiccamera) is released, or when the Direct3D 12 device needs to be recreated&mdash;whichever happens first.